JiyanBlack/Machine_Learning_Coursera_Note/Week8.md

 This algorithm is trying to minimize the projection error(the distance between the projecting surface and the acutal points).
 It is the same as finding a vector which makes the projecting distance the smallest.
 For 3d, find a pair of vectors.
-For k vectors, if you want to reduce the dimensionality to k.
+Reduce from nd to kd, find k vectos , if you want to reduce the dimensionality to k.